 The noise environment on Tinian stems from the existing aviation and ground training that occur at the Tinian Military Lease Area (MLA).
-This area encompasses 15,353 acres (ac) (6,213 hectares [ha]) on the island, leased by the Department of Defense (DoD) from the Commonwealth of the Northern Mariana Islands (CNMI).
-Training on Tinian is conducted on two parcels within the MLA: the Exclusive Military Use Area (EMUA) encompassing 7,574 ac (3,065 ha) on the northern third of Tinian, and the Leaseback Area (LBA) encompassing 7,779 ac (3,148 ha) of the middle third of Tinian.
+This area encompasses 15,400 acres (ac) (6,232 hectares [ha]) on the island, leased by the Department of Defense from the Commonwealth of the Northern Mariana Islands (CNMI).
+Training on Tinian is conducted on two parcels within the MLA: the Exclusive Military Use Area (EMUA) encompassing 7,600 ac (3,075 ha) on the northern third of Tinian, and the Leaseback Area (LBA) encompassing 7,800 ac (3,156 ha) and the middle third of Tinian.
 The MLA supports small unit-level through large field exercises and expeditionary warfare training.

-The LBA is DoD leased land covering the central portion of the island, and makes up the middle third of Tinian.
+The LBA is Department of Defense (DoD) leased land covering the central portion of the island, and makes up the middle third of Tinian.
 The LBA is used for ground element training including Military Operations in Urban Terrain-type training, command and control, logistics, bivouac, vehicle land navigation, convoy training, and other field activities.
 Tinian Airport (West Field) is located south of the southern border of the LBA.